arinrare/vercel-rocksmith-plus/README.md

 # README.md

-## Vercel Flask App
+## Python Flask App

-A Flask application designed to be deployed on Vercel, providing a template for building web applications.
+A Flask application designed to be deployed on Cpanel, providing a template for building web applications.

 # To run the project locally